Botswana Conservation Itinerary

 At Meno the safari never stops!
 Situated in an awesome location overlooking the Makgadikgadi National Park, Meno offers spectacular scenery and endless horizons.

-Spend your first day enjoying a glittering roster of activities including guided walks with the San Bushmen learning about the traditional Botswana way and a wildlife-watching boat trip – today there is a plethora to see and do.
-Your first evening will be spent with a representative from Elephants For Africa, explaining first-hand about all the incredible work being done to mitigate human-wildlife conflict.
-So sit back, relax around the crackling fire pit and take it all in.
+Spend your first day enjoying a glittering roster of activities including guided walks with the San Bushmen learning about the traditional Botswana way and then a short game drive with a representative from Elephants For Africa, explaining first-hand about all the incredible work being done to mitigate human-wildlife conflict– today there is a plethora to see and do.

 After a wonderfully educational day, spend your evening swapping stories around the dinner table, taking in the nocturnal sounds and the beauty of the star-filled night-sky.